-We have audited the accompanying financial statements of LIME CHEMICALS LIMITED ("the Company"), which comprise the BalanceSheet as at 31st March 2024, the Statement of Profit and Loss (including other Comprehensive Income), the Statement of Changes inEquity and the Statement of Cash Flows for the year ended on that date and notes to the financial statements, including a summaryof significant accounting policies and other explanatory information (hereinafter referred to as "the financial statements").
+We have audited the accompanying financial statements of LIME CHEMICALS LIMITED ("the Company"), which comprise the BalanceSheet as at 31st March 2025, the Statement of Profit and Loss (including other Comprehensive Income), the Statement of Changes inEquity and the Statement of Cash Flows for the year ended on that date and notes to the financial statements, including a summaryof significant accounting policies and other explanatory information (hereinafter referred to as "the financial statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid financial statements givethe information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformitywith the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards)Rules, 2015, as amended, ('Ind AS') and other accounting principles generally accepted in India, of the state of affairs of the Companyas at 31st March, 2024, the loss including other comprehensive income, changes in equity and its cash flows for the year ended onthat date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid financial statements givethe information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformitywith the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards)Rules, 2015, as amended, ('Ind AS') and other accounting principles generally accepted in India, of the state of affairs of the Companyas at 31st March, 2025, the profit including other comprehensive income, changes in equity and its cash flows for the year ended onthat date.

 We conducted the audit of financial statements in accordance with the Standards on Auditing ("SAs") specified under section 143(10)of the Act.
 Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of thefinancial statements section of our report.
 We are independent of the Company in accordance with the Code of Ethics issued bythe Institute of Chartered Accountants of India ("ICAI") together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Act and the Rules thereunder, and we have fulfilled our other ethical responsibilitiesin accordance with these requirements and the ICAI's Code of Ethics.
 We believe that the audit evidence we have obtained is sufficientand appropriate to provide a basis for our opinion on the financial statements.